-This DCP will be read in conjunction with Schedule 3 of the Major Development SEPP, as it relates to North Penrith, as the provisions have been developed to facilitate the sustainable development of residential, commercial, retail, industrial and open space areas on the site.
+These Design Guidelines is DCP will be read in conjunction with Schedule 3 of the Major Development SEPP, as it relates to North Penrith, as the provisions have been developed to facilitate the sustainable development of residential, commercial, retail, industrial and open space areas on the site.

 Schedule 3 of the Major Development SEPP is the principal environmental planning instrument applying to North Penrith.
-Under Schedule 3, a Part 3A Concept Plan has also been prepared for the site for a mixed use development comprising of retail, commercial, business, civic, community, recreation, residential and employment uses.
+Under Schedule 3, aA Part 3A Concept Plan has also been prepared approved for the site for a mixed use development comprising of retail, commercial, business, civic, community, recreation, residential and employment uses.

 Other State Environmental Planning Policies (SEPPs) apply to North Penrith.
-The statutory provisions of the SEPPs will prevail over this DCP, unless otherwise stated.
+The statutory provisions of the

+SEPPs will prevail over this DCPthese Design Guidelines, unless otherwise stated.

-This DCP contains detailed provisions that supplement the provisions of Schedule 3 of the Major Development SEPP and the framework identified within the Concept Plan.
-If there is any inconsistency Draft North Penrith DCP 2010 between this DCP and Schedule 3 of the Major Development SEPP or Concept Plan, the SEPP and/or Concept Plan will prevail.
+These Design Guidelines This DCP containe detailed provisions that supplement the provisions of Schedule 3 of the Major Development SEPP and the framework identified within the approved Concept Plan.
+If there is any inconsistency between these Design Guidelines this DCP and Schedule 3 of the Major Development SEPP or the approved Concept Plan, the SEPP and/or approved Concept Plan will prevail.

 The relevant sections of the Penrith Development Control Plan 2006 (to be substituted with relevant sections of DCP 2008 when adopted) and adopted Council policies, guidelines and codes of Penrith City Council also apply to North Penrith.
-This DCP should be read in conjunction with the following parts of the Penrith Development Control Plan 2006:
+These Design Guidelines This DCP-should be read in conjunction with the following parts of the Penrith Development Control Plan 2006:

 - 2.1.
 Contaminated Land

 - 2.2.
 Crime Prevention Through Environmental Design (CPTED)

 - 2.3.
 Engineering Works

 - 2.4.
 Erosion and Sediment Control

 - 2.5.
 Heritage Management

 - 2.6.
 Landscape

 - 2.7.
 Notification and Advertising

 - 2.8.
 Significant Trees and Gardens

 - 2.9.
 Waste Planning

 - 2.10.
 Flood Liable Land

 - 2.12 On-Site Sewage Management

 - 2.13 Tree Preservation

 - 3.3 Child Care Centres

 - 3.4 Health Care Consulting Rooms

 - 3.5 Siting and Aesthetics of Telecommunications Facilities

 - 3.6 Outdoor Eating and Trading Areas Penrith and St Marys CBDs

-- 3.7 Water Management

-- 4.1 Industrial Land (Parts C, D and E
+- 4.1 Industrial Land (Parts C, D and E)

+These Design Guidelines.
 This DCP should be read in conjunction with the following parts of the Penrith City Centre Development Control Plan 2007: